 If you work a full-time or even a part-time job, though, attending a CDL training program can be even more challenging because scheduling issues add another level of stress to the process.
 Whether you do construction, work in an office or are in charge of handling all of your family’s needs, there are only 24 hours in a day and sometimes that’s just not enough.

 Fortunately, it doesn’t have to be such a struggle!
-Roadmaster Drivers School has developed a system to work around your schedule and to help you achieve your goal of obtaining a CDL-A license.
+Roadmaster Drivers School has developed a system to work around your schedule and to help you achieve your goal of obtaining a Class A CDL License.

 Earning your Class A Commercial Driver’s License (CDL), the required license of Professional Truck Drivers, isn’t as time-consuming as a traditional degree (think two years for an AA, another two for a BA).
 However, CDL training does require students to complete 160 course hours that involve a mixture of hands-on and in-class lessons.